Nor’easter, ‘bomb cyclone’ to deliver heavy snow, wind to East Coast

 Sneaky surprise in the Mid-Atlantic?

-If the system develops on the earlier end of its range of possibilities, it could easily produce substantial snowfall on the eastern shores of the Chesapeake Bay, the Delmarva Peninsula and toward the Virginia Tidewater.
+If the system develops on the earlier end of its range of possibilities, it could easily produce substantial snowfall on the eastern shore of the Chesapeake Bay, the Delmarva Peninsula and toward the Virginia Tidewater.

-Light snow breaks out around or just after lunchtime Friday, including in the D.C. to Baltimore stretch, and lingers through evening before increasing in areal coverage and intensity to the east during the evening.
+Light snow breaks out around or just after lunchtime Friday, including in the D.C.-to-Baltimore stretch, and lingers through evening before increasing in coverage and intensity to the east during the evening.
 The Delmarva Peninsula could see it last through Saturday.

 Even northeastern North Carolina could wind up with a healthy snowfall.
-Here are some initial snowfall projections which could be high or low depending on the storm track:
+Here are some initial snowfall projections that could be high or low depending on the storm track:

-Washington, D.C.: Coating to 2 inches
+Washington: Coating to 2 inches

 Baltimore: 1 to 3 inches